-(reports a result or creates/updates an edge).
+It is up to you what you create/update and which filter you apply.
+However, the queries are supposed to be meaningful, i.e., meaningful in the sense that the query has some effect (reports a result or creates/updates an edge).
 Just try to explore the data and the Cypher query language.
-Interested students can also study and use more advanced CQL features (e.g., graph algorithms) for queries $\bf Q3$ and $\bf Q4$ in order to obtain Bonus points.
-However, creation/update ($\bf Q3$) and filtering ($\bf Q4$) are the minimum requirements.
+Interested students can also study and use more advanced CQL features (e.g., graph algorithms) to formulate additional queries Q5, Q6, and so on to obtain Bonus points.
+For reference, however, creation/update (Q3) and filtering (Q4) are the minimum requirements.

-Before we continue with Q1 and Q2, we study another CQL query in detail (cf. Listing 15):
+Before we continue with Q1 and Q2, we study another CQL query in detail (cf. Listing 13):

-''' Listing 15: cypher-shell - Find all movies of person (actor) "Tom Hanks".
+''' Listing 13: cypher-shell - Find all movies of person (actor) "Tom Hanks".

-neo4j@neo4j> MATCH (p:Person { name: "Tom Hanks" })-[r:ACTED_IN]->(m:Movie) RETURN p,r,m; '''
+neo4j@neo4j> MATCH (p:Person {name: "Tom Hanks"})

+-[r:ACTED_IN]->(m:Movie) RETURN p,r,m; '''

 Similar to the previous CQL query, we define the pattern to have two nodes that are connected via some relationship.
 However, this time we specify the following additional details: (i) The type of the node/edge and (ii) a property for the left-hand node. (i) After the variable name of a node/edge, we can specify the type of the node/edge (separated by a colon).
 In our example, we search for nodes of type Person with a connection to nodes of type Movie.
 The relationship between the nodes must be of type ACTED_IN. (ii) { name: "Tom Hanks" } is a property of a node that must be satisfied to match the pattern.
 Consequently, we only find movies of the person "Tom Hanks".
-For more details, we refer to the Neo4j documentation on Querying36.
+For more details, we refer to the Neo4j documentation on Querying 35.

-Now that we have learned about the basics of CQL, we give the two queries $\mathbf{Q1}$ and $\mathbf{Q2}$ ((cf. Listings 16-17)) that can be executed out of the box by entering them into the cypher-shell (or the web interface; one after another).
+Now that we have learned about the basics of CQL, we provide the two queries Q1 and Q2 ((cf. Listings 14- 15)) that can be executed out of the box by entering them into the cypher-shell (or the web interface; one after another).
 Please use SHIFT+ENTER for multi-line queries in the web-based GUI, and the blue Play button on the right-hand side to execute it.

+'''

-''' Listing 16: cypher-shell - Query Q1.
+Listing 14: cypher-shell - Query Q1.

+'''